KickEngineering/KickDevDocs/drops/drops-faqs.md

 ## What happens if I try to claim a reward without linking my accounts?
 You'll see an error message.
 Make sure to connect your accounts before attempting to claim any rewards.

-## Can I link multiple game accounts to my Kick account?
+## Can I link multiple game accounts per game to my Kick account?
 No, you can only link one Kick account to one game account per game.

 ## How do I unlink my game account?